BEF-BEF/Jerma/README.md

 comment out things until you stop getting errors

-look at faster-whisper installation documentation if you want to transcribe new videos.

-You will need to get a youtube api key and cookies.txt in secrets.

     # Index content for fast searching.
 It'll take a while the first time you run it then it's fast.
     index_content()